-- Instructors who wish to propose a seminar for a future semester should read these guidelines, and complete the Honors Seminar Proposal Form (typically, proposals are due Week 4 of the semester prior to the semester of offering; however, for fall 2020, the deadline has been extended to September 25, 2020).
+- Instructors who wish to propose a seminar for a future semester should read these guidelines, and complete the Honors Seminar Proposal Form (proposals are due Friday, September 17, 2021 for spring 2022 seminars).
 Note: A sample seminar proposal form is available on the seminar guidelines page.

 - To review examples of previously taught seminars, see previous seminar offerings.
 If you would like to know more about Honors seminars, please contact us for more information.